hmito/esj73web/registinfo_en.md

   </tbody>
 </table>

+- We are unable to respond to inquiries from 17:00 to the next day 10:00 (JST) on each deadline.
+Please check various procedures as soon as possible.
+- For all deadlines, we will not be able to respond to requests for additions, corrections, etc. after the deadline.
+- Please also read [Other Notes](#other-notes) when applying.
 ## Restrictions on Multiple Presentations

 The Ecological Society of Japan aims to create rules for participation that are easy for everyone to understand.
 At the 73rd conference, we have decided to revise the complicated rules of overlap restriction for presentations and to make <span style="color: red; ">“one-person, one-presentation”</span> as the general rule.